Gabriella439/post-rfc/voice-feminization.md

 might help supplement or accelerate your existing work to feminize your voice.

-Also, this guide will focus more on "meta" tips for feminizing your voice and focus less on low-level specific tipes.
+Also, this guide will focus more on "meta" tips for feminizing your voice and focus less on low-level specific tips.
 These tips are not necessarily in any specific order, although I made an attempt to order them into a somewhat logical progression.